Max-Barnes/SugarCounterFront/README.md

 # SugarCounterFront

-Front end for sugarcounter project
+Prototype Front end for sugarcounter project in vanilla js